ETÈREO: A Safe, Soulful and Supportive Iboga Retreat (Baja, Mexico)

 My Integration Process & Transformation

 Integration began immediately with team ETÈREO.
 From psychotherapy and workshops to regulating presence of the staff, everything pointed toward making sense of the ineffable.
-The blending of traditional Bwiti practices with modern therapeutic support felt essential.
+The group circles held at the end helped me start bridging back into “real life” with this transformational experience behind me.

-I write this four months after my retreat, and honestly?
+I write this six months after this retreat, and honestly?
 That’s not even that far out when it comes to Iboga.
 Iboga has a very long integration tail, and people often process and integrate iboga for years and years.
+My first Iboga experience three years ago only now makes more sense, after my second Iboga experience.
+The second was a direct continuation of the first.

 When I returned home, I was pretty raw, tender and shell-shocked.
 It took a solid month to let the truth land.
 After that, I travelled back home to the Balkans, which is where I was born.
-This was a deeply meaningful trup for me after Iboga, and the theme of “root” medicine continued.
+Root medicine after root medicine: this was a deeply meaningful trip for me during this time.

-At some point, I was able to find love and acceptance for the part of myself that I had uncovered during this experience.
-What was once shame has now transformed into love.
-This experience meant everything to me, and was the “capstone” of my six year medicine path.
+At some point, I was able to start finding peace and synergy with the part of myself that I had uncovered during this experience.
+What was once shame is transforming into love and acceptance.
+This experience meant everything to me, and was the “capstone” of my six year medicine path arc.
 I truly truly have gotten to a place of self-love and acceptance that I was looking for.
-Life is really good, and I am grateful for this experience at ETÈREO, and the team that made it possible.
+Life is really good, and I am so grateful for this experience at ETÈREO, and the team that made it possible.
 I can’t wait to see how integration continues to unfold.

-To hear detailed sharing about my Iboga experience and ETÈREO, listen to the below podcast episodes:
+To hear detailed sharing about this Iboga experience and ETÈREO, listen to the below podcast episodes:

 Watch my Vlog on YouTube